-The completion of the study program of the I. degree requires that the student obtains a total of 120 credits in the course of the study in a specified form.
+The graduation in the study program of the I. degree requires that the student obtains a total of 180 credits in the course of the study in a specified form.
 The way in which subjects are completed and the credits are acquired, as well as the duties of the student that are necessary to continue in the next study, are regulated by the University of Economics in Bratislava.

 The deadlines for carrying out state examinations are part of each academic year's schedule and are announced to students in an adequate timeframe.
 The examination committees for the conduct of state examinations and the defense of final thesis in this study program are formed under § 63 of Act No. 131/2002 on the universities and on completion of certain acts as amended.

-The state oral examination in the study program of the I.degree consists of a Master thesis and its defense, and at the same time of answering 3 questions from topics that should prove the capacity to demonstrate the respective knowledge of the study program.
+The state examination in the study program of the I.degree consists of a bachelor thesis and its defense, and at the same time of answering 3 questions from topics, which should prove the respective knowledge of the study program.